 One of the hardest decisions to make after a cancer diagnosis is how to share the news.

-Do you tell people, or keep it to yourself?
-Who should you tell?
-How many people need to know?
+Do you tell family and friends, or keep it to yourself?
+How do you tell your family you have cancer?
+How do you tell other people you have cancer?
 How much should you tell them?
 And what about sharing on social media?

-Regardless of what you decide, it’s important to handle this in a way that makes you feel most comfortable.
+Regardless of your decision, it’s important to handle this in a way that makes you feel most comfortable.

 Bottom line: “It’s personal,” said Jozie Allen, LCSW, a counselor with OSF Cancer Support Services.